 Mark Anderson

-Mark Anderson is Chief Technology Officer at Concepts NREC.
+Mark Anderson is the Chief Technology Officer at Concepts NREC.
 He has 30+ years of experience in turbomachinery design and fluid modeling.
-He earned his B.S. in Mechanical Engineering from Northeastern University and a M.A. from the Massachusetts Institute of Technology.
+He earned his B.S. in Mechanical Engineering from Northeastern University and an M.A. from the Massachusetts Institute of Technology.
 Mr. Anderson has conducted a wide range of research in the areas of hypersonic propulsion, turbomachinery modeling, and computational fluid dynamics.
-He spearheaded meanline development, geometry parameterization, and quasi-3D and full 3D CFD at Concepts NREC and was Vice President of Software Development for 10 years.
+He spearheaded Concepts NREC’s meanline development, geometry parameterization, and quasi-3D and full 3D CFD at Concepts NREC and was Vice President of Software Development for 10 years.
 He has authored or co-authored over 25 papers on turbomachinery, CFD, and environmental modeling.

 Registration fees are due at the time of purchase.
 Registering without payment does not reserve space.
 Fees include all course materials, typically including a downloadable syllabus and a textbook.